 West Lothian

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the West Lothian local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-West Lothian sits between Edinburgh and Glasgow, with Livingston as its largest town and a major retail and business hub.
+Overview ⁞ West Lothian sits between Edinburgh and Glasgow, with Livingston as its largest town and a major retail and business hub.
 The area has transitioned from coal mining to manufacturing, distribution, and commuter communities.

+Who governs West Lothian?
 The local government for this district is: West Lothian Council (Scotland Council Area).

 Constituencies in West Lothian